 If you watch a lot of MLB games, then you’ve probably noticed that hitters in the on-deck circle put weighted “donuts” at the end of the bats to make them heavier.

-These bat weights are used for warming up a player before they get to hit.
+These bat weights are used for warming up a batter before they get to hit.